PurdueNWP/M1_SU2023/Week1/README.md

 ## 1. How to *clone* this GitHub repository to Anvil

-You could have all of the files in this GitHub repository copied into the home directory of your Anvil account.
-This provides tremendous convenience for your computing.
-We will update the GitHub contents weekly, and will ask you to reset the copy in your Anvil account to the new contents.
+The process of copying all of the files in a GitHub repository to a user's computer, in our case the Anvil supercomputer, is called *cloning*.
+Specifically, you will have all of the files in the course GitHub repository copied into the *home* directory of your Anvil account.
+This provides tremendous convenience for your computing projects.
+The instructors will coutinuously update the GitHub contents, and will ask you to *reset* the copy in your Anvil *home* directory to the newest contents every week.

+To facilitate a secure way for Anvil users to clone from or reset to the course GitHub, a set of *SSH Keys* must be created in Anvil.

 ### a.
 Generate a pair of *SSH Keys*

  - [![Adithya Video Demo of Generating and Using SSH Key ](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE "Video Title")
  -  SSH keys provide an authentication mechanism, a secure way, for Anvil users to access the GitHub securely without the need to transmit passwords over the network.
- - We will take the steps following this [GitHub instruction](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to generate a matching pair of private and public keys.
+ - We will take the steps following this [GitHub instruction](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to generate a matching pair of private and public keys in Anvil.
    -  Log into Anvil OnDemand: https://ondemand.anvil.rcac.purdue.edu/
    -  Select **Clusters** then **\>\_Anvil Shell Access**
    -  Type the following behind the command prompt:
-`ssh-keygen -t ed25519 -C "your_email@purdue.edu"`
+`ssh-keygen -t ed25519 -C "your_email@purdue.edu"`.
+In this command, `ed25519` is the algorithm used to generate the SSH keys; `your_email@purdue.edu` is the email you signed up to the GitHub account with.
+If you do not yet have a GitHub account, please check out the instruction in the course Brightspace to create one first.
-      - Enter a file in which to save the key (`~/.ssh/id_ed25519: [Press enter]`); by pressing enter you accept the suggested file name.
+      - Enter a file in which to save the key (`~/.ssh/id_ed25519: [Press enter]`); by pressing enter you accept the default file name `id_ed25519`.
       - Enter a passphrase and remember this passphrase.

 ### b.
 Adding the public *SSH Key* to your GitHub account

  - The video above also shows how to do this step.
- - The SSH Key comes in a pair, `id_ed25519` and `id_ed25519.pub`, both were generated in step a. and stored in `~/.ssh`.
+ - In the previous step a., a pair of *SSH Keys* were generated,`id_ed25519` and `id_ed25519.pub`, and stored in `~/.ssh`.
+To see them, type `ls ~/.ssh`.
  - We will essentially follow this [GitHub instruction](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-s[…]to-your-account) so that a copy of `id_ed25519.pub` will be saved in your GitHub account setting.
      - For step 1, in **\>\_Anvil Shell Access**, type the following behind the command prompt: `cat ~/.ssh/id_ed25519.pub`.
 Then, copy the entire line output on the screen, follow through the rest of the steps in the instruction.
      - Once completed, make sure you exit the **\>\_Anvil Shell Access** by typing:`exit`.
 Then, close the browser tab of the **\>\_Anvil Shell Access** to protect your SSH Key.